MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-Teams-Toolkit.md

 The Teams Toolkit for Visual Studio Code extension is available in a pre-release version.
 To install a Teams Toolkit pre-release version, follow these steps:

 1. Open **Visual Studio Code**.
-1. Select the **Extensions** icon from the Visual Studio Code activity bar.
+1. Select **Extensions** :::image type="icon" source="../assets/images/teams-toolkit-v2/extension icon.png" border="false"::: from the Visual Studio Code activity bar.
 1. Enter **Teams Toolkit** in the search box.
-1. On the Teams Toolkit page, select the dropdown arrow next to the **Install** button.
+1. On the Teams Toolkit page, select the dropdown arrow next to **Install**.
 1. Select **Install Pre-Release Version**.

 ::: zone-end